8 best Edmonton food events to check out this week | Dished

-Summer is finally here and June has been a seriously great month of amazing Edmonton food events.
+Summer is finally here, and June has been a seriously great month of amazing Edmonton food events…and it’s not over!

 This month has some of the city’s favourite seasonal food events like movie dinners, pizza weeks, and all of the amazing night markets popping up.
 There were many food spots that opened up last year as well, so checking those out should also be on the to-do list.